 Where a tenderer is a subsidiary company or proposes to contract as a trustee, the tenderer will ensure a guarantee or indemnity is given by the parent company in respect of tenderer's obligations.
-If this is the case then enter the word "Agree" or "Not applicable".
+If this is the case then enter the word "Agree" or "Not Applicable".
 If this is not the case, write the reason why you do not agree with the statement.

-3. TENDER EXECUTIVE SUMMARY
+3. EXECUTIVE SUMMARY

-Provide concise narrative detail of the total benefits of the tender at a summary level.
+Provide a concise summary of the total benefits of your tender response.
 Summarise the capacity and capability of your organisation based on information provided in all other sections of the tender response.
 Present the benefits of the tender from technical and operational perspectives.